-This conjecture is seemingly inconsistent with another unique feature of duplicate S, namely the omission of most of the lines describing the fulfillment of Enki's instructions, including lines 253 and 254 mentioned above.
-However, that minus starts in fact already before the end of Enki’s instruction, taking place between two almost identical lines – one still belongs to the section of the instructions (l.
-251, after which the omission begins) and the other belongs to the section of their fulfillment (l.
-280, then the omission ends) – without any indication of transition from the instructions section to the fulfillment section, unlike the other duplicates.
-Considering this, that enormous omission assumes to be erroneously caused by an homoearchton, namely, a haplography due to a similar beginning of texts.
-The copyist of S thus skipped unintentionally from line 251 to line 280, due to its identical beginning (in fact, only the last verb in ll.
+This conjecture is seemingly inconsistent with another unique feature of duplicate S, namely, the omission of most of the lines describing the fulfillment of Enki’s instructions, including lines 253 and 254 mentioned above.
+However, that minus in fact already starts before the end of Enki’s instructions, placed between two almost identical lines – one still belonging to the section of the instructions (l.
+251, after which the omission begins) and the other belonging to the section of their fulfillment (l.
+280, then the omission ends).
+This takes place without any indication of the transition from the instructions section to the fulfillment section, unlike the other duplicates.
+This may indicates that the enormous omission was erroneously caused by an homoearchton, namely, a haplography due to a similar beginning of texts.
+The copyist of S thus unintentionally skipped from line 251 to line 280, due to its identical beginning (in fact, only the last verb in ll.
 251 and 280 conjugates differently).
-It is thus essential to distinguish between an editorial process, which deliberately designs the unique literary and linguistic feature of a given text, and scribal errors that although create changes as well, sometimes even in the very same place, they are all unintentional.
+It is thus essential to distinguish between an editorial process, which deliberately designs the unique literary and linguistic feature of a given text, and scribal errors.
+While the latter create changes as well, sometimes even in the very same place, they are all unintentional.

-The symmetric trend revealed in lines 282–284 in relation to line 254, is revealed in further places in duplicate S. For example, lines 249–251, which belong to the section of Enki’s instruction, occur also only in S. These lines, however, correspond precisely to lines 277–279 of the fulfillment section, found in the rest of the manuscripts and missed in S. It appears therefore that this plus too was added by the author of S in order to achieve a complete symmetry between the section of Enki’s instructions and that of their fulfillment, prior to the homoearchton.
-The distinction between the two phenomena, editorial process and scribal errors, appears to solve this difficulty as well.
-Moreover, the author who added lines 227–229 is probably the one who caused the later copyist to fail due to his fond to symmetry.
+The symmetric trend revealed in lines 282–284, in relation to line 254, is revealed in further places in duplicate S. For example, lines 249–251, which belong to the section of Enki’s instruction, also occur only in S. These lines, however, precisely correspond to lines 277–279 of the fulfillment section, as found in the rest of the manuscripts and lacking in S. It appears, therefore, that this plus too was added by the author of S in order to achieve a complete symmetry between the section of Enki’s instructions and that of their fulfillment, prior to the homoearchton.
+The distinction between these two phenomena, editorial process and scribal error, appears to solve this difficulty as well.
+Moreover, the author who added lines 227–229 was probably the same one who caused the later copyist to err due to his fondness of symmetry.

-An additional example of this is line 306 in S (see figure no. 1 above), which does not repeat on line 285 as in the other duplicates, but rather on line 288.
-The latter is part of the instructions given by the Anunna Council to Inana.
-Since Inana begins to fulfil these instructions in line 306, the author of S seemed to change its original text in order to fits accurately the instructions.
+An additional example of this occurs on line 306 in S (see figure 1 above), which does not repeat on line 285 as in the other duplicates, but rather on line 288.
+The latter is part of the instructions given by the Anuna Council to Inana.
+Since Inana begins to fulfill these instructions in line 306, the author of S apparently changed the original text to accurately match the instructions.

 To conclude, it seems that lines 282–284 were added by the author of S to complete the symmetry between Enki’s instructions and their fulfillment in the Inana unit.
-The tendency reflected in this duplicate to corelate between instructions and their fulfillment in other places supports the conjecture that this plus is unique to S, rather than being skipped by other duplicates.
-Moreover, the occurrence in line 284 of terminology that appears only in the following lines, i.e., lines 285–306, surmises that this plus was added after all the units had already been combined.
+The tendency reflected in this duplicate, to correlate between instructions and their fulfillment in other places, supports the conjecture that this plus is unique to S, rather than it having been omitted by the other duplicates.
+Moreover, from the occurrence in line 284 of terminology that appears only in the following lines, i.e., lines 285–306, it can be surmised that this plus was added after all the units had already been combined.